cmda-bt/pt-course-18-19/getting-started.md

 username**.
 We’ll use this info to link your GitHub and Slack to our administration files.

+### Introduction
+Introduce yourself to your teacher and class!
+Open an issue on our [GitHub issue tracker][issues].
+You can pick what are called `issue templates`.
+Each assignment has a different template in which you can hand in your assignments for that week.
+This is also the place where Teachers and Student-Asistants will give you feedback.

 ### Questions

 If you have questions (in this order):